newahmedyehia/new/README.md

 # LayoutLM for Visual Question Answering

 This is a fine-tuned version of the multi-modal [LayoutLM](https://aka.ms/layoutlm) model for the task of question answering on documents.
-It has been fine-tuned on

-## Model details

-The LayoutLM model was developed at Microsoft ([paper](https://arxiv.org/abs/1912.13318)) as a general purpose tool for understanding documents.
-This model is a fine-tuned checkpoint of [LayoutLM-Base-Cased](https://huggingface.co/microsoft/layoutlm-base-uncased), using both the [SQuAD2.0](https://huggingface.co/datasets/squad_v2) and [DocVQA](https://www.docvqa.org/) datasets.
+It has been fine-tuned using both the [SQuAD2.0](https://huggingface.co/datasets/squad_v2) and [DocVQA](https://www.docvqa.org/) datasets.

 ## Getting started with the model